Medical Laboratory Careers and Community Outreach

 Careers in the Medical Laboratory (ASCP)

-The 2nd Annual Youth Summit at the Big House is on Saturday, May 20, 2023.
+The 3rd Annual Youth Summit at the Big House was on Saturday, May 18, 2024.
 This event, inspired by the Documentary "Black Men in White Coats" brings together Michigan Medicine departments and middle-schoolers from underrepresented groups to raise awareness and interest in healthcare professions.

 Ann Arbor Pioneer and Huron High School Health Occupations students shadow in the Core Laboratory and Transfusion Medicine in January-May.
 Students spend a few hours seeing what it is like to be a Medical Laboratory Scientist.